Chair Exercises

 We are Custodians of a community resource: an asset held in trust by the charity, for the long term benefit of residents living in and around the Welsh market town of Abergavenny.
 We are community builders and this is the unfolding story of our experience and local involvement in a story where local people have chosen to be active participants in shaping and removing obstacles to [or making ways to access] fundamental things that matter to all of us – food, shelter, health, education, culture, community and care.

-Building elevation taking from Park Street
+Building elevation taken from Park Street

 Abergavenny Community Centre resides in the former Park Street Infants School which is nestled in a residential area just a short distance from the town centre.
 (The Grofield Ward)